bonina/bonina.github.io/_posts/software/2019/2019-09-29-pnputil-in-windows.md

 To obtain the list of oem\*.inf packages currently present in the system, just run the following command:
 <p class="message">pnputil /e</p>

 Searching for the oem\*.inf files that could be discarded is not always a straightforward task.
 The bullet proof solution I've found is knowing the installed version numbers beforehand.
 For instance, if I am updating my graphics card drivers(usually the largest driver packages in a system), I first obtain the current version through the command center solution of that driver or by consulting the Device Manager entry correspondent to that hardware.
-This way you can know which oem\*.inf to uninstall later on.
+This way I can know which oem\*.inf to uninstall later on by comparing their corresponding versions.
-To call that routine, you can use the following format(just subtitute [number] with the numeric value of the file):
+To call that routine, you can use the following format(replace [number] with the numeric value of the file):
 <p class="message">pnputil /delete-driver oem[number].inf /uninstall</p>

-You should obtain the sucessfull outputs on the prompt, and immediately see the improvements in occupied space.
+You should get the successful outputs on the prompt, and immediately see the improvements in occupied space(plus prevention of leftover issues).